-As discussed throughout this EA, the Proposed Action would produce beneficial effects for the local community, including improved access to the waterfront and enhancement of the visual quality of the project area.
-At the same time, the Proposed Action could not result in any significant adverse impacts.
-Therefore, the Proposed Action is not expected to result in any disproportionately high and adverse effects on minority and low-income populations.
-Overall, the Proposed Action would have a positive effect on the neighboring communities by creating and enhancing public open space and providing new waterfront access.
-In addition, the Proposed Action would be in compliance with all applicable NEPA and HUD regulations related to environmental justice protections.
-Therefore, there are no environmental justice concerns expected with the Proposed Action.
+As discussed throughout this EA, the Proposed Project would produce beneficial effects for the local community, including the enhancement of the visual quality of the project area and the creation of public green space, recreational space, and amenities in an area that has a strong demand for open space.
+At the same time, the Proposed Project would not result in any significant adverse impacts.
+Therefore, the Proposed Project is not expected to result in any disproportionately high and adverse effects on minority and low-income populations.
+Overall, the Proposed Project would have a positive effect on the neighboring communities by creating and enhancing public open space and linking the adjacent Lower East Side, Two Bridges, and Chinatown neighborhoods to the East River.
+In addition, the Proposed Project would be in compliance with all applicable NEPA and HUD regulations related to environmental justice protections.
+Therefore, there are no environmental justice concerns expected with the Proposed Project.